jWinman91/AI-NER/README.md

 ## Usage

-You can simply use AI-NER by following these steps:
+You can simply use AI-NER by running:

 ````bash
 python main.py